coderefinery/research-software-engineering/content/sharing.md

 ## Why software licenses matter

-- We often want or need to make changes to other people's code. or we want other people to be able to make changes to our code.
+- We often want or need to make changes to other people's code, or we want other people to be able to make changes to our code.
-- Without a license the derivative work **cannot be distributed** or published.
+- Without a license the **derivative work** cannot be distributed or published.
-- You want to be able to use and change your own code in your next job.
+- Maybe you want to be able to use and change your own code in your next job?

 ## Taxonomy of software licenses

+If you don't have a license, your code is in the red area in this picture and others cannot mix it with their code.
+Arrows represent compatibility (A -> B: B can reuse A).

 :::{figure} img/license-models.png
 :alt: "European Union Public Licence (EUPL): guidelines July 2021"